vsbenas/parser-gen/README.md

 # 3. Grammar Syntax

-The grammar used for this tool is described using a PEG-like syntax, that is identical to the one provided by the [re]() module, with an extension of labelled failures provided by [relabel](http://www.inf.puc-rio.br/~roberto/lpeg/re.html) module.
-That is, all grammars that work with relabel should work with parser-gen.
+The grammar used for this tool is described using a PEG-like syntax, that is identical to the one provided by the [re](http://www.inf.puc-rio.br/~roberto/lpeg/re.html) module, with an extension of labelled failures provided by [relabel](https://github.com/sqmedeiros/lpeglabel) module (except numbered labels).
+That is, all grammars that work with relabel should work with parser-gen as long as numbered error labels are not used, as they are not supported by parser-gen.

 Since this tool automatically consumes SPACE characters, builds ASTs and generates errors, additional extensions have been added based on the [ANTLR](http://www.antlr.org/) syntax.